doni-robert/alx-files_manager/README.md

-how to create an API with Express how to authenticate a user how to store data in MongoDB how to store temporary data in Redis how to setup and use a background worker
+How to create an API with Express
+How to authenticate a user
+How to store data in MongoDB
+How to store temporary data in Redis
+How to setup and use a background worker